softprops/again/README.md

 ## 🤸usage

-For very simple cases you can use the module level `retry` function to retry a potentially faillible operation.
+For very simple cases you can use the module level `retry` function to retry a potentially fallible operation.

 ```rust
 use std::error::Error;